senad87/is-function-pure/README.md

 # is-function-pure

-is-function-pure is a JavaScript utility for detecting the purity of functions in your codebase.
-It helps developers identify pure and impure functions and separate them for further analysis or optimization.
+is-function-pure is a JavaScript utility for detecting if function is pure.

 ## Installation